nato1212/alx_html_css/css_advanced/Readme.md

 # Description

-This project is to learn advanced css.
+This project is a frontend implementation of the SchoolPage design.
+The goal is to practice and improve advanced CSS skills, including layout design and modern CSS features.

 # Technologies used include